 Shifting Blame to You

 The insurance adjuster may tell you that you cannot recover the full value of your damages because you are partially to blame for the cause of the accident.
-He may explain that under Florida’s comparative fault laws, the company has the right to reduce the amount it pays you for your claim by the percentage of fault you have for causing your injury.
+They may explain that under Florida’s modified comparative fault laws, the company has the right to reduce the amount it pays you for your claim by the percentage of fault you have for causing your injury.
 And if your percentage of responsibility exceeds 50%, the insurance company can deny your claim altogether.

 If the claims adjuster suggests that you contributed to the cause of your injury, stop talking to the adjuster and contact a Miami accident lawyer to discuss your options.